 Nystatin, the other polyene drug, is only approved for topical and oral "swish-and-swallow' applications.
 Nystatin is available as a powder, cream, and oral solution.

-The available preparations of systemic azole antifungals include tablets, capsules, oral solutions, and IV solutions.
+The available preparations for systemic azole antifungals include tablets, capsules, oral solutions, and IV solutions.
 Azole drugs for local or topical use include powders, creams, ointments, gels, shampoos, and lozenges.

-Ciclopirox is approved for topical use only, not for intracavitary or ophthalmic application.
+Ciclopirox is approved for topical use only, but not for intracavitary or ophthalmic applications.
 For these purposes, it is available as a compounded gel, cream, lacquer, shampoo, and suspension.

 The quinolines iodoquinol and clioquinol only have approval for topical administration.
-Iodoquinol is dispensed as a gel, typically combined with another drug, such as hydrocortisone in a compounded cream.
+Lodoquinol is dispensed as a gel, typically combined with another drug, such as hydrocortisone, in a compounded cream.

 Potassium Iodide is most commonly administered topically as a saturated solution of potassium iodide (SSKI)

-Zinc Pyrithione, a compound used to treat topical fungal infections, is administered topically as a shampoo, a solid soap-like bar, or as a non-shampoo liquid.
+Zinc Pyrithione, a compound used to treat topical fungal infections, is applied topically as a shampoo, a solid soap-like bar, or as a non-shampoo liquid.

 Nystatin is approved only for topical and oral "swish-and-swallow" applications because of severe systemic side effects.
 Adverse events related to topical nystatin include mild contact dermatitis, with the most severe side effect being Stevens-Johnson syndrome.
 Oral "swish-and-swallow" nystatin carries a lower risk of hypersensitivity reactions than topical formulations; there are also reports of diarrhea, nausea, vomiting, and abdominal pain.

-Azoles, while typically well tolerated, frequently cause nausea, vomiting, diarrhea, and abdominal pain.
-Hepatotoxicity (elevated liver functions tests, hepatitis, cholestasis, and or fulminant liver failure) is a common adverse reaction associated with all azoles.
+Azoles, while typically well-tolerated, frequently cause nausea, vomiting, diarrhea, and abdominal pain.
+Hepatotoxicity (elevated liver function tests, hepatitis, cholestasis, and or fulminant liver failure) is a common adverse reaction associated with all azoles.
 Each of the azole drugs has unique adverse events as well: